Stability to Deformations of Manifold Filters and Manifold Neural Networks: Stability of Manifold Neural Networks

 \subsection{Stability of MNNs to Manifold Deformations}

 In Theorem \ref{thm:stability_nn} and Proposition \ref{prop:stability-nn}, we established the conditions under which MNNs are stable to either absolute or relative perturbations of the LB operator as defined in Definitions \ref{def:abso-perturb} and \ref{def:rela-perturb}.
-Since a manifold deformation $\tau(x):\ccalM\rightarrow \ccalM$, with $\text{dist}(x,\tau(x))=\epsilon$ and $J(\tau_*)=I+\Delta$, translates into both an absolute and a relative perturbation of the Laplace-Beltrami operator, in order for the MNN to be stable to this deformation we need to meet all of these conditions in items 1 and 2 of Proposition \ref{prop:stability-nn}.
-I.e., the manifold filters need to be both $\alpha$-FDT and $\gamma$-FRT, and both Lipschitz continuous and integral Lipschitz continuous.
-The spectrum can be made to be both $\alpha$-separated and $\gamma$-separated by making sure the eigenvalues in different partitions satisfy both \eqref{eqn:alpha-spectrum} and \eqref{eqn:frt-spectrum}.
+Since a manifold deformation $\tau:\ccalM\rightarrow \ccalM$, with $\text{dist}(x,\tau(x))\leq \epsilon$ and $\|J_x(\tau)-I\|_F\leq \epsilon$ for all $x\in\ccalM$, translates into both an absolute and a relative perturbation of the Laplace-Beltrami operator, {MNNs composed of manifold filters meeting all of these conditions in items 1 and 2 of Proposition \ref{prop:stability-nn}, i.e., the manifold filters are $\alpha$-FDT and $\gamma$-FRT, and both Lipschitz continuous and integral Lipschitz continuous, can be proved to be stable under the manifold deformation.} The spectrum can be made to be both $\alpha$-separated and $\gamma$-separated by making sure the eigenvalues in different partitions satisfy both \eqref{eqn:alpha-spectrum} and \eqref{eqn:frt-spectrum}.
 Assuming that all of these conditions are met, we can state our main result---that MNNs are stable to deformations of the manifold---as follows.